githall/Plato/CONTRIBUTING.md

 - **Interface segregation** - A client should never be forced to implement an interface that it doesn't use or clients shouldn't be forced to depend on methods they do not use.
 - **Dependency Inversion** - Object should depend on abstractions (interfaces) and not concreate implementations.

-## Design Patterns
+## Common Design Patterns

-Whenever possible attempt to leverage an existing known design pattern to improve the code.
+Whenever possible attempt to leverage an existing known design pattern.
 Common design patterns are detailed below.

 **Adapter**